a327ex/SNKRX/devlog.md

 to think up how exactly I want the game's UI to be like.
 I ended up thinking too much and paralyzed myself into not doing anything.

 Right now I'm just doing the most basic thing I can that still looks reasonably OK and conveys all the info needed.

+# Day 17 - 05/03/21

+More UI stuff.
+Fairly slow moving but I'm slowly getting a clearer picture in my head of what the game's UI should be like which should make it easier to get it done.

+Also found this cool article today: https://halt.software/dead-simple-layouts/.
+This reminds me of one of my attempts from a few years ago at creating a clean UI abstraction but with a slightly different focus that seems promising.
+I wonder if I should try implementing this now or leave it for the next game.